 Other Religions & Beliefs

-There is some diversity within Humanism about the merits of religion and of interfaith dialogue.
-Humanists are often excluded from interfaith dialogue and networks on the grounds that Humanism is not a religion, and thus do not always know what it involves.
+There is some diversity within humanism about the merits of religion and of interfaith dialogue.
+Humanists are sometimes excluded from interfaith dialogue and networks on the grounds that humanism is not a religion, and thus do not always know what it involves.
 However, most humanists would prefer to see dialogue rather than religious conflict, and many would like to enter into dialogue with others, regardless of their worldviews, about common concerns such as climate change and world poverty.

 Some humanists, like some religious believers, are very interested in what other people believe and would like to find out more in a neutral setting that does not compromise their own beliefs.
 Humanists do participate in some local interfaith groups and SACREs (Standing Advisory Councils on Religious Education).

 Increasing diversity during the past half-century has made the UK a much more interesting place to live, but humanists are often concerned that the freedoms associated with an open society may be threatened by too many concessions to religious groups.
 Humanists are not on the whole separatists, and do not seek their own schools, or youth or scout groups, or welfare services – and would prefer that pluralism was expressed in “reasonable accommodations” of religious and cultural needs within a framework of shared values and shared public and community institutions.